robigan/robigan-blog/content/posts/cpp-tutorial/index.md

 ### Enabling the C++ Development Extension

 Visual Studio Code has an extension pack called the [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack), this extension pack has all the necessary Visual Studio Code extensions for developing with C++.
-If you're using a Dev Container, then the extension pack (along side any other extensions) should already be installed and enabled.
+If you're using a Dev Container, then the extension pack (alongside any other extensions) should already be installed and enabled.
 If you're not using a Dev Container, you can enable all extensions for the template by searching for the `@recommended` tag in the integrated extensions marketplace, make sure to enable all extensions listed there for the workspace (or globally if you so choose).

 ![Enabling recommended extensions](/uploads/cpp-tutorial/tutorial4.png)

 ## Launching and Debugging - VSCode Launch Configurations

-The template contains various Launch configurations one can use to initiate debugging/running of their code using different configurations that all act slightly different in some way.
+The template contains various launch configurations one can use to initiate debugging/running of their code using different configurations that all act slightly different in some way.

 ### Choosing your appropriate launch configuration